This Young Artist Is Obsessed with the Naked Bodies of Older Women

 There’s a theory that women’s bodies absorb more light than men’s because we need to produce more calcium for pregnancy and things.
 Painters have always talked about women’s softness, their luminous quality, and used that to explain why there are so many more female nudes than male nudes in art.
 How do you feel that your work interacts with that argument?

 I know that I started to paint women’s bodies because I can relate to them.
-But also, so much of art history has been about idealised women’s bodies.
+But also, so much of art history has been about idealized women’s bodies.
 I wanted to fill a gap.
-There’s a lot of contemporary artists that present non-idealised bodies – I know I’m not the only person – but generally we don’t see this sort of attention being paid to “flaws”, presenting them as something gorgeous.
+There’s a lot of contemporary artists that present non-idealized bodies–I know I’m not the only person–but generally we don’t see this sort of attention being paid to “flaws,” presenting them as something gorgeous.